antonykasera/SSFD/README.md

 ### Display flickers

 - Check for loose wiring
-- Verify power supply is stable (add 100µF capacitor across display)
+- Verify power supply is stable

 ### Some segments don't light